femboyfin/dbdideas/survivor_perks.md

 - Removed maximum Tokens *(was 6 Tokens)*
   - Allows you to indefinitely increase your trigger odds at the cost of making them increasingly difficult until you can't hit them anymore.
-- Capped Skill Check Bonus progression at **60/120/180%**
+- Skill Check bonus progression now has a maximum of **60/120/180%**
   - Artificially imposes the old token limit specifically to bonus progression, preventing the perk from becoming too oppressive, but keeping it skill expressive.
-- No longer lose all Tokens when the interaction is interrupted, instead lose **-1 Token** and then **-1 Token** every **3 seconds** afterwards
+- No longer loses all Tokens when an interaction is interrupted, instead lose **-1 Token** and then **-1 Token** every **3 seconds** afterwards <!--, or once starting a different interaction -->
   - Quality of life change allowing you to momentarily check ping, dodge gen exploding perks, quickly heal a teammate, etc.

 ## [Inner Focus](<https://deadbydaylight.wiki.gg/wiki/Inner_Focus>) 📉

-- No longer requires Health state loss to be the result of the Killer
+- No longer requires Health state loss to be the result of the killer
   - Makes it slightly more versatile.
-- Additionally reveals the Aura of the Survivor who lost the Health State
+- Additionally reveals the aura of the survivor who lost the Health State
   - Increases the perk's viability for hit-tanking.
 - Increased duration to **16/18/20 seconds** *(was 6/8/10)*
   - Provides more time to get in position for a hit-tank, and otherwise provides more information about where the chase is/is going.